 A. You may be interested in knowing that the number of stalks in your container has a meaning!
 Although lucky bamboo is most associated with luck in love, it’s also lucky for other purposes as well:

 - Three stalks are said to bring luck in happiness.

-- Five stalks is supposed to bring you wealth
+- Five stalks are supposed to bring you wealth.

 - Six stalks are meant to keep you healthy!

 Q. What does lucky bamboo have to do with feng shui?